 If you would like to put your name down for my upcoming FREE save money in 7 days course please register your interest here.

-I go through the strategies I use to save money and live better for less.
+I go through the strategies I use to save money and make money each month and live better for less.

 Step 4.
 Think of ways to make extra income